nihinihikun/E220-900T22S-JP_Arduino/example/README.md

     - for configuration.
 - hardwareserial.ino
     - when rssi byte is off,using HardwareSerial
+- RSSIon.ino
+    - when rssi byte is on,using HardwareSerial
 - softwareserial.ino
     - when rssi byte is on,using SoftwareSerial
 - VariableLength.ino